-Prereq: Permission from a Business Informa tion Technology Instructor Emphasis on relating and applying the skills and attitudes learned in college to the workplace.
+Prereq: Permission from a Business Information Technology Instructor ing the skills and attitudes learned in college to the workplace.
 Students complete a 90-hour internship, working part time in an office setting related to their chosen Business Information Technology program(s).
 The students regularly discuss job-related issues.
 Professional liability insurance required for this course.
 See instructor for more information.